linz/linz-lds-bde-schema/doc/lds-full-landonline-data-dictionary-and-models.md

 ## Proprietor [(https://data.linz.govt.nz/table/51998)](https://data.linz.govt.nz/table/51998)
 ### Description:
-A registered owner is a person or corporation holding a share in a title. <br>
+A registered owner (previously known as a proprietor) is a person or corporation holding a share in a Record of Title. <br>
 __IMPORTANT__: LINZ would like to remind users that the Privacy Act applies to personal information contained within this dataset, particularly when used in conjunction with other public data.
 See the [LINZ Licence For Personal Data 2.1](https://data.linz.govt.nz/license/linz-licence-personal-data-21/)
 __Please ensure your use of this data does not breach any conditions of the Act.__